2Abendsegler/GClh/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: Bug report
+name: Bug report or question
 about: Create a report to help us improve
 custom_fields: []

 ---

-**Describe the bug**
+**Describe the bug or question**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug or question is.

 **To Reproduce**
 Steps to reproduce the behavior: